blackcat1402/pinescript-1/README.md

 # pinescript

-collection of pine scripts for trading bot automation
+Collection of pine scripts for trading bot automation.